 Heidi is being a bit clingy tonight and I'm not going to get any more typing done, so I'll pop over to yooootooob and watch something.
 Thanks for popping in, have a good weekend, we'll catch up soon.

-Hello, I am a 68 year old retired lorry driver.
+Hello, I am a 73 year old retired lorry driver.
 After trucking for 32 years I'd had enough, went part time when I was in my mid 50's and stopped altogether when I reached 60.
 Yippeeee, now I am free to do as I like.
-I live with two cats, I make do and mend being very careful with my spending, only buying what I need.
+I live with three cats, I am very careful with my spending, only buying what I need.
 I have no qualms about buying second hand from car boot sales and charity shops, and getting free stuff from skip diving.
 Money saved is put towards holidays, a decent car, and days out.
 I love life, and it needn't cost a fortune to enjoy it.